TheThingsArchive/python-app-sdk/DOCUMENTATION.md

   ![Screenshot of the console with app section](./images/app-console.png?raw=true)
 * `access_key_or_token`: **string** this can be found at the bottom of the application page under **ACCESS KEYS**.
 You will need a key allowing you to change the settings if you wish to update your application.
 * `net_address`: **string** this is the address of the handler to which the application was registered, in the `{hostname}:{port}` format.
 Example: `handler.eu.thethings.network:1904`.
-* `certificate_content`: **string** this is the content of the certificate used to connect in a secure way to the handler.
+* `cert_content`: **string** this is the content of the certificate used to connect in a secure way to the handler.
 Here is a certificate example:

 ```
 -----BEGIN CERTIFICATE-----